 6 tablespoons (84 g) unsalted butter

-• First rise.
-Using buttered hands, shape the dough into a smooth round ball, ensuring the seams are at the bottom.
+• Using buttered hands, shape the dough into a smooth round ball, ensuring the seams are at the bottom.
 Place the dough seam side down in a buttered bowl, cover with plastic wrap, and let it rise in a warm spot for approximately 1 hour or until it doubles in size.

 1/2 cup (113 g) unsalted butter, 2/3 cup (135 g) light brown or dark brown sugar, 2 tablespoons ground cinnamon, Pinch fine sea salt

-• Bake!
-Bake for 50-60 minutes, covering with foil after 25-30 minutes (or when the top gets light golden brown.)
+• Bake for 50-60 minutes, covering with foil after 25-30 minutes (or when the top gets light golden brown).
 To test for doneness, insert an instant-read thermometer at an angle into the middle part of the roll.
 It should read 170 F/78 C when it’s done baking!
 Take it out of the oven and place it on a wire cooling rack.
 Unlock the clasp and remove the sides of the pan.
 Let it cool while you make the frosting.

 6 tablespoons (84 g) unsalted butter, 3 ounces (3 oz) cream cheese, 1 cup (115 g) powdered sugar, 3-4 tablespoons milk or heavy cream, 1 teaspoon vanilla extract, pinch fine sea salt